fabien-h/acta/docs/good_practices.md

 ```

-> Remember that `Object.freeze` does not deepfreeze.
+> Remember that `Object.freeze` does not deep freeze.